quangis/transforge/docs/tutorial.md

 before finding the ratio between them.

-Of course, this is a toy problem: the workflow contains only one trivial tool, and the operators do not generalize well.
+Of course, this is a toy problem: the workflow contains only one trivial tool, with operators that can only be combined in one way.
 In what follows, we will go into more advanced features.

 # Internal transformations